howtographql/howtographql/content/frontend/react-urql/6-more-mutations-and-queries.md

 </Instruction>

 This step should feel pretty familiar by now.
-You're adding the ability to call the mutation inside our functional component by using the `useMutation` hook.
-We're passing it the `linkId` variable that is required in the definition of the `VoteMutation`.
+You're adding the new mutation inside of your component by adding the `useMutation` hook.
+You're also passing the `linkId` variable to `executeMutation`, since it's required by the `VoteMutation`'s definition.

-You can now go and test the implementation!
-Run `yarn start` in `hackernews-react-urql`, make sure that you're logged in, and then click the upvote button on a link.
-You should then see the link's upvotes number update auto-magically!
+You can now go ahead and test this!
+Run `yarn start` in `hackernews-react-urql`, make sure that you're logged in, then click the upvote button on a link.
+You should then see the link's upvote number update automagically!

 > **Remember**: We haven't set up any configuration for `@urql/exchange-graphcache` yet, but since it's a normalized cache, it knows that the link it receives back from the mutation needs to also be updated on the feed query!

 ### Creating the Search page

+Next up, we'll be adding a search page to your app.

-The search will be available under a new route and allow you to filter all links that been submitted.
-This involves filtering links with functionality that already exists on your GraphQL API.
+The search will be available under a new route and allow you to filter all links that have been submitted to your GraphQL API.

 <Instruction>